 Be sure to stop at the Donut Shop, known for the best donuts on Vancouver Island.
 And they are pretty delicious!

-Catch a scenic cruise on MV Frances Barclay passenger freighter – Top things to do in Port Alberni.
+Catch a scenic cruise on MV Frances Barclay passenger freighter.
 Photo: Wendy Nordvik-Carr©

-Best donuts on Vancouver Island can be found at the Donut Shop on the Harbour Quay in Port Alberni.
-Photo: Wendy Nordbik-Carr©
+The best donuts on Vancouver Island are at the Donut Shop on the Harbour Quay.
+Photo: Wendy Nordvik-Carr©Victoria Quay

 Visit the Victoria Quay located along the Somass River to see the Nuu-chah-nulth Whaling Canoe Sculpture and a chance to view wildlife.

-Port Alberni is home to a number of beautiful public art installations and murals celebrating the area rich history and Indigenous culture of the Nuu-chah-nulth, Hupacasath and Tseshaht First Nations.
+Port Alberni is home to several beautiful public art installations and murals celebrating the area’s rich history and Indigenous culture of the Nuu-chah-nulth, Hupacasath and Tseshaht First Nations.

 There are more than 24 murals throughout the town and several art galleries worth a visit.